 Fifth wave - beyond the beard

-If there's debate about what the fourth wave of coffee represents, there's debate about whether a fifth even exists.
+If there's a debate about what the fourth wave of coffee represents, there's certainly a debate about whether a fifth even exists.
 I certainly believe it does.

 Fifth wave coffee goes beyond the beard.
 I'm obviously being tongue-in-cheek, but the bearded hipsters that defined fourth wave coffee have become fairly tedious and routine.
 To me, fifth wavers are as open-minded with their coffee as they are with their approach to life, looking for exciting experiences and a bit of adventure that they can enjoy with their friends and post about on Instagram.

 A step ahead of cold brew, nitro cold brew coffee is proving itself as the perfect balance between health and experience

 As far as I can tell, coffee waves come with changes in consumer behaviour.
 Millennials have recently become the largest spending consumer cohort and are driving the largest change in consumer behaviour since baby boomers started earning a wage.
 In an interesting combination of traits from each of the previous waves, they're interested in social experiences, convenience and ethics.
 What's new is they want it all, including a transparent supply chain, and an understanding of the health properties (of all food and drink, not just coffee).